Payroll vote

-Under the principle of Cabinet collective responsibility, all ministers must publicly support the position of the Government.
-Any minister who wishes to vote against the Government in Parliament is obliged to resign from governmental office first.
-There is therefore a built-in bloc of guaranteed support for the Government on any given parliamentary vote.
-However, in the votes in the House of Commons on Brexit during the week of 11 March 2019, cabinet MPs voted against the government (and their own) stance without facing any public questioning from Theresa May.
+Under the principle of Cabinet collective responsibility, all ministers (even those not in the Cabinet) must publicly support the position of the Government.
+Any minister who wishes to vote against the Government in Parliament is obliged, at least by convention, to resign from her/his governmental office first.
+There is therefore a built-in bloc of reliable support for the Government on any given parliamentary vote in either house.

-The size of this bloc is substantial and has been increasing over time.
-Immediately after the 2005 general election, there were 89 ministers and 51 parliamentary private secretaries in the Commons, accounting for 40% of Labour Members of Parliament.
+The size of this bloc is substantial and has been increasing over time, especially in the House of Commons, where most ministers sit.
+Immediately after the 2005 general election, for example, there were 89 ministers and 51 parliamentary private secretaries sitting in the Commons, accounting for 40% of Labour Members of Parliament.